Skip to main content

 Get your data ready

-If your project is using a large amount of data that cannot be pushed to a git repository, you will need to use a persistent storage to store your data on the DSRI.
-See the Storage on the DSRI documentation for more details about creating a persistent storage.
+If your project is using a large amount of data that cannot be pushed to a git repository, you will need to use persistent storage on the DSRI.
+See the Storage on the DSRI documentation for more details.

 Here are the options to upload your data to the DSRI storage: